Tribune for El Correo and Grupo Vocento

 Even more powerful than observing trends is creating them.
 Let me link the reason for this column to different current issues.
 The European Council is debating this week on Ukraine's application for EU membership and issues stemming from the war, such as energy and gas supplies.
 Also at the summit, the Heads of State and Government will discuss the results of the Conference on the future of Europe, the reform of treaties and the possibility of convening a new European Convention.
 This would be the third after the one that drew up the Charter of Fundamental Rights and the one that wrote the Draft European Constitution (a large part of its content is poured into our current Treaty, the Treaty of Lisbon).
 In my opinion, the most important thing is to have recovered in the Conference the debate on issues with political significance such as the reform of the Treaties on key issues for the process of European integration immersed in the world of geopolitics.
 To have put on the table again the word Convention together with the word constitutional.
 Having voted in the European Parliament for its call and pressing the yes button.
 I believe that the mission has been accomplished and that, with this green light from our MEPs, representative democracy complemented by participatory democracy has once again advanced.
 I also want to emphasize that the words Convention and Constitution once again create a European trend, which are here.

 Regarding Ukraine as an EU Member State, we all know that the accession process takes years, sometimes more than ten, to meet the accession criteria and tests; with the parameters of values, economy, rights.
 The European Union must give this hope to the Ukrainians, must raise their desire to be European to the highest.
-We can also put the name of creating a trend to this relevant fact, combined with European values.
-In other words, although Ukraine cannot be a member until it carries out reforms fundamentally in compliance with the rule of law, the fight against corruption and the limitation of the power of the oligarchs, the granting of candidate status opens a trend linked in this case to the hope we owe to the Ukrainians.
+To this relevant fact combined with European values, we can also put the name of creating a trend.
+In other words, although Ukraine cannot be a member until it carries out reforms fundamentally in compliance with the rule of law, the fight against corruption and the limitation of the power of the oligarchs, the granting of candidate status opens a trend linked in this caso to the hope that we owe to the Ukrainians.
 To Ukraine.
 To us as Europeans.

 I believe that the difficult time that Spain, the European Union and the world are going through is making way for important issues in the labyrinth and indicating to the parties that citizens are asking for stability, seriousness, coherence, transparency, management, responsibility, representation .
 Citizens want a measured trend that provides balance and entails a tangible, useful policy.